edwin-lai/helping-hand/README.md

 **Objective:** Implement search-by-title utility.

 - build out API, Flux loop, and components for:
-  - [ ] fetching titles by matching letter from database
+  - [x] fetching titles by matching letter from store
-  - [ ] rendering search results on webpage for user to use
+  - [x] rendering search results on webpage for user to use
-- [ ] Style new elements
+- [x] Style new elements

 ### [Phase 7: Styling Cleanup and Seeding][phase-seven] (1 day)